 Our principal office is located in Yardley, Pennsylvania, where we lease approximately 30,000 square feet of office space pursuant to a lease that expires in May 2024.
-In June 2024, we will be moving our principal office to a new location in Yardley, Pennsylvania where we will lease approximately 19,780 square feet of office space pursuant to a lease that expires in May 2027.
 We also lease a facility in Ewing, New Jersey.
 We believe our facilities are adequate to meet our current needs, although we may seek to negotiate new leases or to re-evaluate the location and amount of space needed for our operations.
+We believe appropriate alternative space will be readily available on commercially reasonable terms.